 - For general medical questions only, please contact the nurse’s office at email@example.com.

-- If you have any information regarding student travel to and from mainland China, South Korea, Italy that may impact the school, contact any of the school administrators.
+- If you have any questions about returning to Malaysia from international travel, please contact any of the school administrators.

 - School Administrator emails are as follows:

 Dalat will reopen on August 5, 2020.
 Dalat will continue to follow the guidance of the Malaysian government on reopening procedure.

 Dalat plans to follow the published school calendar.
 The school will continue to monitor the status of the pandemic and keep parents informed of any changes.

 Many changes will be implemented at Dalat to keep students healthy and also follow the instructions of the Ministry of Education.
 Please refer to the Jumap Lagi plan for more details.

 During the break, the classrooms were deep-cleaned and sanitized.
 All classrooms and common surfaces are being disinfected twice per day.
 Students are encourage to wash and/or sanitize their hands each time they enter a classroom.
 Everyone entering campus is required to undergo temperature screening; anyone with a temperature above 37.5 C is not allowed to enter the camps.

 The MOE does not currently require face masks for school attendance, since social distancing measures will be enforced.
 At times when social distancing is hard to maintain, students, staff, and parents will be expected to wear face masks.
 This includes drop-off and pick-up times and changing from one classroom to another.
 In the classroom students may take off their mask when at their desk.
 A teacher may ask students to put on the mask if involved in group work.
 If your child has a weak immune system, he or she is encouraged to wear a face mask.